mohsin-ashraf/personal-msds/todayIlearned.md

 - Correct way of predicting the stock returns.
 - Regression is generally harder problem than classification, especially binary classification.
 	- Rather than using the regression to predict the exact price of the stock we can actually use classification model to predict if the price will go up or down.
-- **0** accuracy is not a worse accuracy it means you can reverse the predictions to get 100% accuracy.
+- **0%** accuracy is not a worse accuracy it means you can reverse the predictions to get 100% accuracy.
-- **50** accuracy is the worse accuracy.
+- **50%** accuracy is the worse accuracy.
 - Stock price prediction is a very harder problem, we can't even predict if the stock price is going up or down then how can we predict the exact stock price.
-- We need huge amount of data from with huge number of features, because there are a lot of things that affect the stock prices.
+- We need huge amount of data with huge number of features, because there are a lot of things that affect the stock prices.
 - [Code Base](https://github.com/mohsin-ashraf/personal-msds-1/tree/master/codebase/day-070)